-To answer this question, let’s dive into what impeachment is, how it’s different from normal trials, and why most legal scholars think that impeaching a former president is well within the bounds of the law.
+Let’s dive into what impeachment is, how it’s different from normal trials, and why most legal scholars think impeaching a former president is well within the bounds of the law.

 What Is Impeachment?